top of page

 Camping

 There are several businesses in the communities of Escalante and Boulder that offer paid camping with showers and restrooms.
-See Camping page under Places to Stay.

 Grand Staircase-Escalante National Monument offers unlimited camping in designated backcountry zones at no cost.
 There are two established campgrounds within the National Monument in our area – Calf Creek Campground and Deer Creek Campground.
 They are both first come, first serve and offer camp sites, picnic tables and bathrooms.
 There is no drinking water at Deer Creek Campground.
 There are nightly fees.